saleor/saleor-docs/docs/integrations/payment-gateways.md

 | `Store customers card` | Determines if Saleor should store cards on payments. |
 | `Automatic payment capture` | Whether to auto capture transaction, `True` (default) or `False`. |

-Each payment gateway integrated with Saleor comes as a plugin solution.

-To activate Stripe plugin, go to [Plugins](dashboard/configuration/plugins.md) section in the Configuration tab of your Saleor dashboard.